Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Estimation

-where $ \widehat{\gamma}^*$ is the vector of estimated parameters from the weighted outcome regression.
-This estimator is doubly robust when the outcome is modeled with a linear exponential family \cite{gourieroux1984pseudo} quasi-likelihood and the canonical link function \cite{robins2007comment,wooldridge2007inverse}.
-Unlike the substitution estimator in Equation (\ref{estimator_DR1}), the weighted regression estimator in Equation (\ref{estimator_DR2}) is bounded (estimates fall within the support of the outcome's probability distribution).
-Boundedness is an attractive property when the inverse probability of participation weights are highly variable \cite{robins2007comment}.
-In finite samples, doubly robust estimators will tend to produce more precise results than the IP weighting estimator.
+where $\widetilde\theta$ is the vector of estimated parameters from the IP weighted outcome regression.
+This estimator is doubly robust when the outcome is modeled with a linear exponential family quasi-likelihood \citep{gourieroux1984} and the canonical link function \citep{robins2007, wooldridge2007}.

+In the Web Appendix we show that the estimator in (\ref{estimator_AIPW1}) is the one-step in-sample estimator suggested by the influence function for $\mu(a)$ and argue that it is locally efficient \citep{Robins1994, Robins1995}.
+The estimators in (\ref{estimator_AIPW2}) and (\ref{estimator_AIPW3}) are asymptotically equivalent to the estimator in (\ref{estimator_AIPW1}).
+In finite samples, augmented IP weighting estimators will tend to produce more precise results than non-augmented IP weighting estimators, sometimes strikingly so.
+When using any augmented IP weighting estimator, as for the outcome model-based estimator in (\ref{estimator_OR}), we recommend fitting separate outcome models in each treatment group in the randomized trial.